percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   | stats_mysql_global             |
   +--------------------------------+

-For example you can see the number of commands that are being run on the cluster by running:
+For example, to see the number of commands that run on the cluster:

 .. code-block:: mysql